Unit of study_

 AFNR4001: Professional Development

-This unit of study is designed to allow students to critically reflect on the relationship between the rural enterprise and environment and how they can contribute to the future decisions and management affecting the rural community.
-It is a core unit of study in 4th year for the BScAgr which requires students to complete 40 days of professional experience with the expectation that students will examine the nature of facts from their degree in this environment.
-A minimum of 15 days must be completed on-farm/field.
-The remaining days do not have to be on-farm.
-The unit will be counted towards 4th year, but professional experience placements will normally be undertaken throughout the degree.
-In the early stages of the Professional Development program students participate in 1st year rural field tours that have been developed so they can experience a range of activities, such as research, extension, on-farm and industry both in the rural and urban environment to complement their learning within their individual degree programs.
-Building on this various workshops have been developed to assist students to identify a rural environment theme or issue of their interest with the specific emphasis being placed on them reflecting on how their new understandings of their theme of interest affects their personal and professional development.
-To complete this unit students will present a portfolio of their theme including critical reflection on the pivotal relationships between the academic degree, rural environment, professional experience, and beliefs and values if the rural community.
-Through developing these pivotal relationships, students will be able to use their new understandings to support and guide the future developments in the rural enterprise and environment.
-By developing and presenting the portfolio and engaging in other online activities the students will enhance their skills in inquiry, information literacy and communication.
-In particular the autonomous development of case studies reflecting the contemporary issues in agriculture and their professional placements the students will have to consider their understandings of ethical, social and professional issues and further develop the personal and intellectual autonomy.
-Note: Department permission required for enrolment
+This unit of study is designed to allow students to critically reflect on the relationship between the rural enterprise and the environment, considering how they can contribute to the future decisions and management affecting the rural community.
+Throughout the Professional Development program students participate in a first-year rural field tour (Module 1), conduct at least 40 days of placement (Module 2) across farm, industry, and business sectors (a minimum of 15 days must be completed on farm), and develop a concept note (Module 3) in which they reflect on a rural environment theme or issue of their interest.
+To complete this unit students will present a portfolio of their theme (Module 4) including critical reflection on the pivotal relationships between the academic degree, rural environment, professional experience, and beliefs and values of the rural community.
+By developing and presenting the portfolio and engaging in other activities the students will enhance their skills in inquiry, information literacy and communication.
+In particular, through the autonomous development of case studies reflecting on the contemporary issues in agriculture and completion of professional placements, students will have to consider their understandings of ethical, social and professional issues and further develop personal and intellectual autonomy.
+Although Modules 1-3 are undertaken throughout the degree, the unit as a whole will be credited toward the fourth year of the degree program.
+Note: Department permission required for enrolment.

 Unit details and rules